kevinblighe/scDataviz/README.md

     newColnames = paste0('CD', 1:65))
 ```

-One can also create a new *SingleCellExperiment* object manually using any type of data, including any data-matrix from scRNA-seq produced elsewhere.
-Import functions for data deriving from popular programs will be covered in future tutorials, e.g., *Seurat*.
+One can also create a new *SingleCellExperiment* object manually using any type of data, including any data from scRNA-seq produced elsewhere.
+Import functions for data deriving from other sources is covered in Tutorials 2 and 3 in this vignette.
+All functions in *scDataviz* additionally accept data-frames or matrices on their own, de-necessitating the reliance on the *SingleCellexperiment* class.

 Perform principal component analysis (PCA)
 ------------------------------------------